 A Glimpse of Bhutan- 3 Nights, 4 Days.
-This is the shortest trip that gives you an introduction of the religion, culture, people and the natural beauty of the Dragon Kingdom.
+This is the shortest trip that gives you an introduction to the religion, culture, people and the natural beauty of the Dragon Kingdom.
 You will visit Thimpu the capital city of Bhutan and Paro.
 You will visit the Dzongs, monasteries, and school of Thanka paintings.
+And also you will visit Ta Dog, now a natural history Museum, ruins of Drugyal Dzong that once guarded the invading Tibetan forces, and Kyichu Temple of the 7th century.

 Transfer to airport and fly to Paro with Druk air.
 Upon arrival at Paro airport, our representative will receive the group then drive to Thimphu .